 King Power Winches were made by Koenig Iron Works of Houston, Texas, who were also well known for their All Steel Jeep Cabs and Jeep Body Extensions.
 Winches could be driven from the front, rear or middle power takeoff (PTO) points, but the most common were the front-mounted.

-They could also be driven from the front of the main crankshaft; this is rare, but John Ittel points out it would be useful if there was other equipment on the rear PTO, for example a trencher.
+They could also be driven from the front of the main crankshaft; this is rare, but it could be useful if there was other equipment on the rear PTO, for example a trencher.
 See the Koenig R100J Crankshaft Winch.

 There isn't a huge number of parts in the King winch itself.
 Rafael Teran laid out all the parts of his winch before re-installing it on the front bumper of his 1953 CJ-3B in Mexico.
 See also a top view and side view of the parts (60K JPEGs).